iorodeo/potentiostat/software/python/potentiostat/docs/getting_started.rst

 .. code-block:: python

-  ['cyclic', 'sinusoid', 'constant', 'linearSweep', 'chronoamp', 'multiStep']
+  test_names = ['cyclic', 'sinusoid', 'constant', 'linearSweep', 'chronoamp', 'multiStep']

 ************************************
 Getting voltammetric test parameters
 ************************************

-The current parameter values used for a particular voltammetric test, stored in teensy 3.2 on the potentiostat shield, can be retrieved from the device using the :meth:`~potentiostat.Potentiostat.get_param` method.
+The current parameter values used for a particular voltammetric test, which are stored in teensy 3.2 on the potentiostat shield, can be retrieved from the device using the :meth:`~potentiostat.Potentiostat.get_param` method.